-After getting tired of adding a snippit of code in the JavaScript of my web projects to enable smoothly animated, on-page navigation, I decided to put together a library so this functionality can be enabled through the html5 data-api
+After getting tired of adding a snippit of code in the JavaScript of my web projects to enable smoothly animated, on-page navigation, I decided to put together a library so this functionality can be enabled through the html5 data-api or through a simple jQuery extension.
+I hope you can find a use for it!

 I treated this project as an exercise in following the coding style and practice I find in the Bootstrap project.
 I have great respect for @mdo and @fat and the Bootstrap team for the awesome frameworks and advice they provide to the community.
 Rock on guys!

-This package requires JQuery >= 1.7
+This package requires JQuery >= 1.7 to function.

 Install smooth-nav with npm by using npm install smooth-nav

-to any anchor tag which references an on page element.
+To add smooth-nav functionality to a link, add data-scroll="smooth" to any anchor tag which references an on page element.

 <a href="#a-cool-place" data-scroll="smooth">Go to</a>